GabssJS/Digital-Clock/README.md

 npm run dev
 ```

-5. After following these steps, a local server will open and a tab containing the application in your default browser will open.
+5. After following these steps, a local server will start and a tab containing the application in your default browser will open.